 3. The Penalties for DUI Refusals are Severe

-The penalties for DUI refusals in New Jersey are severe, and, as we mentioned above, you can be convicted of a DUI refusal even if you are not convicted of DUI.
+The penalties for DUI refusals in New Jersey are severe, and, as we mentioned above, you can be convicted of a DUI refusal even if you were not driving under the influence of drugs or alcohol.
 The penalties for a first-time DUI refusal include:

 - Hundreds of dollars in fines and fees